Skip to content

 Path Resolution

-All paths in workspace configurations are resolved relative to each package's root directory:
+All paths in package configs are relative to the package root:

 myproject/